SigmaPT/asm/asmFish/asmReadMe.txt

   - the size of this container should expand and shrink automatically in the gui thread
   - the size of vector of states used in search threads is fixed on thread creation
     - we only need 100+MAX_PLY entries for a search thread
-- DoMove does no prefetching
+- Move_Do does no prefetching
 - the movepick function is fully written and not optimized
 - the qsearch function is fully written and slghtly optimied
 - the search function is fully written and not optimized
 - the evaluation function is fully written and not optimized
-- the endgame functions are not written
+- the endgame functions are written are slightly tested
-- sysygy is not incorporated
+- sysygy is incorporated but not tested

 4. non-uci commands:
 - moves x..	makes the moves x.. from the current pos. if illegal move appears in list, parsing stops there